nicklockwood/WebContentView/README.md

 	+ (NSString *)defaultStyles;

 This returns the shared default stylesheet used by all WebContentView instances.

+	+ (NSString *)sharedStyles;

+This returns a shared custom stylesheet used by all WebContentView instances.

-	+ (void)setDefaultStyles:(NSString *)styles;
+	+ (void)setSharedStyles:(NSString *)styles;

-This replaces the default stylesheet used by all WebContentView instances.
+This sets the shared stylesheet used by all WebContentView instances.
 Any existing instances will be refreshed with the new styles if this value is set.

 	+ (void)preloadContent:(NSString *)content;